Chocolate Chip Oatmeal Cookies on a counter with a glass of milk seen from above

 Prevent your screen from going dark as you follow along.

-1. Preheat the oven to 325°F. Line several cookie sheets with parchment paper, or lightly grease with non-stick vegetable oil spray.
+1. Preheat the oven to 325°F. Line several baking sheets with parchment, or lightly grease with nonstick spray.

 2. In a large bowl or the bowl of your stand mixer, beat together the butter and sugars until smooth.